bgoblirsch/OdooTraining/README.md

 5. after testing in staging, merge to production
 6. if this merge fails, it will roll back to previous successful build

+### There will be more training before Odoo Experience in Belgium in October; two day hands-on